LucyWilcox/CricketHoneyKale/README.txt

 All directions for running main.py are for Debian or Ubuntu Linux

-To install Beautiful Soup, write in terminal: apt-get install python-bs4
+To install Beautiful Soup, write in terminal: #probably not needed apt-get install python-bs4

-To install NLTK, you need to have:
-Pip: sudo easy_install pip
-Numpy(optional): sudo pip install -U numpy
-NLTK: sudo pip install -U nltk

-To install pattern.web, write in terminal: pip install pattern
+To install pattern.web, write in terminal: #probably not needed pip install pattern

 All of these libraries are necessary to run main.py, which is called from the GUI

+NLTK  is not nessisary to install, as the files created with it are pickled.

 To run the GUI, and use our lovely program, open terminal, cd into the correct directory and write: python GUIlogan2.py